yuebinge/cve/README.md

 Enter in the input box      127.0.0.1";phpinfo();//
 ![image](https://github.com/yuebinge/cve/blob/main/img/43.png)

-Confirm, submit
+Payload has been written.
+Click OK again and the code executes

 ![image](https://github.com/yuebinge/cve/blob/main/img/44.png)

-Again, the statement phpinfo() is executed
+the statement phpinfo() is executed

 ![image](https://github.com/yuebinge/cve/blob/main/img/45.png)
 So there is a code execution vulnerability.